Rangers vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 48 hits with 15 doubles, a triple, six home runs, 12 walks and 27 RBI.
-He's also stolen six bases.
+- Reynolds has put up 50 hits with 15 doubles, a triple, six home runs and 13 walks.
+He has driven in 27 runs with six stolen bases.

 Reynolds Recent Games